 Sponsored research projects and grants are coordinated through the academic units.
+Information to assist in the research process is available at http://research.atu.edu.
 To establish an orderly procedure for handling the increasing number of University projects financed in part or in whole by outside agencies, the Board of Trustees has approved the following policies: